All posts

 Ad copy at volume.
 Claude writes primary text, headline, and description variants simultaneously, across tones, lengths, and angles.
 Give it a complete brief and it generates twenty variations in the time it takes a copywriter to write three.
 The quality difference matters: Claude understands what angle each variant is testing, not just how to rephrase the same sentence.

 Creative briefs.
 This is the most underused application.
 Claude produces briefs detailed enough that a designer or video editor can execute without a follow-up call: primary angle, emotional driver, proof points, objection handling, visual tone guidance, reference formats.
-Thirty minutes of brief-writing becomes three.
+30 minutes of brief-writing becomes three.

 Campaign naming conventions.
 Paste your naming convention rules and a batch of campaign parameters.
 Claude generates every name correctly, every time — no abbreviation errors, no missing segments, no inconsistent date formats.
 For teams managing hundreds of campaigns, this alone saves hours per week.